-Fund: Contractual Management Fee Annual Rate Average Daily Net Assets Actual Rate For the Fiscal Year Ended March 31, 2025 Bond 0.41% 0.37% 0.35% 0.34% 0.34% First \$1 Billion Next \$1 Billion Next \$3 Billion Next \$3 Billion Over \$8 Billion 0.41% Core Fixed Income 0.40% 0.36% 0.34% 0.33% 0.32% First \$1 Billion Next \$1 Billion Next \$3 Billion Next \$3 Billion Over \$8 Billion 0.33% Global Core Fixed Income 0.65% 0.59% 0.56% 0.55% 0.54% First \$1 Billion Next \$1 Billion Next \$3 Billion Next \$3 Billion Over \$8 Billion 0.54% Income 0.55% 0.50% 0.47% 0.46% 0.45% First \$1 Billion Next \$1 Billion Next \$3 Billion Next \$3 Billion Over \$8 Billion 0.54% Dynamic Bond 0.60% 0.54% 0.51% 0.50% 0.49% First \$1 Billion Next \$1 Billion Next \$3 Billion Next \$3 Billion Over \$8 Billion 0.59%
+Fund: Management Fee Annual Rate Average Daily Net Assets Actual Rate For the Fiscal Year Ended March 31, 2024

+Enhanced Income 0.25% First \$1 Billion 0.25%

+0.23% Next \$1 Billion

+0.22% Over \$2 Billion

+Government Income 0.53% First \$1 Billion 0.46%

+0.48% Next \$1 Billion

+0.45% Next \$3 Billion

+0.44% Over \$5 Billion

+Inflation Protected Securities 0.26% First \$1 Billion 0.26%

+0.23% Next \$1 Billion

+0.22% Next \$6 Billion

+0.21% Over \$8 Billion

+Short Duration Bond 0.40% First \$1 Billion 0.39%

+0.36% Next \$1 Billion

+0.34% Next \$3 Billion

+0.33% Next \$3 Billion

+0.32% Over \$8 Billion

+Short Duration Government 0.44% First \$1 billion 0.44%

+0.40% Next \$1 billion

+0.38% Next \$3 billion

+0.37% Next \$3 billion

+0.36% Over \$8 billion

+U.S. Mortgages 0.34% First \$1 billion 0.34%

+0.31% Next \$1 billion

+0.29% Next \$3 billion

+0.28% Over \$5 billion

-^{} The Actual Rate may not correlate to the Contractual Management Fee Annual Rate as a result of management fee waivers that may be in effect from time to time.
+^{} The Actual Rate may not correlate to the Contractual Management Fee Annual Rate as a result of management fee waivers that may be in effect from time

-GSAM has agreed to waive a portion of its management fee in order to achieve an effective net management fee rate of 0.33% and 0.50% as an annual percentage rate of the average daily net assets of the Core Fixed Income Fund and Income Fund, respectively, and GSAMI has agreed to waive a portion of its management fee in order to achieve an effective net management fee rate of 0.48% as an annual percentage rate of the average daily net assets of the Global Core Fixed Income Fund.
-In addition, GSAM has agreed to waive a portion of its management fee payable by the Dynamic Bond Fund in an amount equal to any management fees it earns as an investment adviser to the affiliated funds in which the Fund invests.
-These management fee waivers will remain in effect through at least July 29, 2026, and prior to such date, the Investment Advisers may not terminate the arrangements without the approval of the Board of Trustees.
+The Investment Adviser has agreed to waive a portion of its management fee in order to achieve an effective net management fee rate of 0.46% as an annual percentage of the Fund's average daily net assets of the Government Income Fund.
+The Investment Adviser has also agreed to waive a portion of its management fee for each Fund in an amount equal to any management fees it earns as an investment adviser to any of the affiliated funds in which the Fund invests based on the Fund's investment in such affiliated funds.
+These management fee waivers will remain in effect through at least July 29, 2025, and prior to such date the Investment Adviser may not terminate the arrangements without the approval of the Board of Trustees.
+A management fee waiver may be modified or terminated by the Investment Adviser at its discretion and without shareholder approval after such date, though the Investment Adviser does not presently intend to do so.

-In addition to the management fee waivers described above, the Investment Advisers may waive a portion of their management fees, including fees earned as the Investment Adviser to the affiliated funds in which a Fund invests, from time to time, and may discontinue or modify any such waivers in the future, consistent with the terms of any fee waiver arrangements in place.
+In addition to the management fee waiver described above, the Investment Adviser may waive an additional portion of its management fee from time to time, and may discontinue or modify any such waivers in the future, consistent with the terms of any fee waiver arrangements in place.

-The Investment Advisers have agreed to reduce or limit "Other Expenses" (excluding acquired fund fees and expenses, transfer agency fees and expenses, service fees, shareholder administration fees (as applicable), taxes, interest, brokerage fees, expenses of shareholder meetings, litigation and indemnification, and extraordinary expenses) to 0.004%, 0.014%, 0.004%, 0.014% and 0.014% of average daily net assets for the Bond, Core Fixed Income, Global Core Fixed Income, Income and Dynamic Bond Funds, respectively, through at least July 29, 2026, and prior to such date, the Investment Advisers may not terminate the arrangements without the approval of the Board of Trustees.
-The expense limitations may be modified or terminated by the Investment Advisers at their discretion and without shareholder approval after such date, although the Investment Advisers do not presently intend to do so.
-The Fund's "Other Expenses" may be further reduced by any custody and transfer agency fee credits received by the Fund.
+The Investment Adviser has agreed to reduce or limit "Other Expenses" (excluding acquired fund fees and expenses, transfer agency fees and expenses, service fees (as applicable), shareholder administration fees (as applicable), administration fees (as applicable), taxes, interest, brokerage fees, expenses of shareholder meetings, litigation and indemnification, and extraordinary expenses) to 0.064%, 0.004%, 0.044%, 0.014%, 0.004% and 0.074% of the average daily net assets for the Enhanced Income Fund, Government Income Fund, Inflation Protected Securities Fund, Short Duration Bond Fund, Short Duration Government Fund and U.S. Mortgages

+Fund, respectively, through at least July 29, 2025, and prior to such date the Investment Adviser may not terminate the arrangements without the approval of the Board of Trustees.
+The expense limitations may be modified or terminated by the Investment Adviser at its discretion and without shareholder approval after such date, although the Investment Adviser does not presently intend to do so.
+A Fund's "Other Expenses" may be further reduced by any custody and transfer agency fee credits received by the Fund.